 Boating and fishing around Snapper Island are popular activities.
 Please follow the zoning maps and regulations, catch and bag limits and other guidelines listed below.
 Be aware that estuarine crocodiles can occur in the waters around island national parks.
 Remember, your safety is our concern but your responsibility—always be croc wise in croc country.

-There are public moorings in the waters around Snapper Island, Hope Islands National Park.
+There are public moorings in the waters around Snapper Island, Hope Islands National Park (CYPAL).
 Moorings reduce coral damage from anchors and provide safe and sustainable access to popular reefs and islands.
 They suit a variety of vessel sizes and are accessed on a first-come-first-served basis.
 Time limits may apply during the day, but all mooring are available overnight between 3pm and 9am.
 Learn more about moorings and responsible anchoring and see maps and mooring locations.

 Motorised water sports, such as jet skiing, are prohibited around Snapper Island.

 Fishing is subject to marine park and fisheries restrictions.
 The reef and waters surrounding Snapper Island are zoned Conservation Park (yellow).

 Please note that although spearfishing is allowed in the waters surrounding the island, spearguns are only allowed on the island national park if they are stowed in a dismantled state.
 It is recommended you leave spearguns on your boat, stowed in a dismantled state, when not in use.

 Take only enough fish for a feed—remember bag and size limits apply.
 For details of bag and size limits for popular fish species see Queensland Fisheries.

 With many woodland, sea and other bird species, Snapper Island is a great location for birdwatching.

 - See the description of the park's natural environment for more details about Snapper Islands' wildlife.

 - There are currently no park alerts for this park.